-This is a poorly formulated question by many people carrying out an Internet search using Google.
+This is a poorly formulated question in my opinion by many people carrying out an Internet search using Google.
 What they mean is can a domestic cat survive outside without the intervention of a human caretaker?
 Or to put it another way, can a domestic cat leave their home and live in the wild like a feral cat and live a long life doing it?
 The story of Lady Godiva below says that sometimes they can but at a price to their health.

 A lot of people would say that domestic cats simply can’t do this.
 They are not equipped for that harsh life.
 They might generalize and say that all domestic cats can’t do it.
 I think that they are wrong.
 There is no doubt that many domestic cats would not survive that long if suddenly abandoned outside to fend for themselves.
 Perhaps the majority of domestic cats would struggle to survive for very long.